Maharashtra Common Entrance Test MHT-CET (B.Tech) (MHT-CET - B.Tech - 2016)

 MHT-CET - B.Tech 2016

 The Maharashtra Common Entrance Test MHT-CET (B.Tech) is popularly known as MHT CET B.Tech exam.
-The exam is a state level test, conducted for the admission of candidates in various Professional Educational Institutions in the state of Maharashtra, for undergraduate Engineering courses.
-The Commissioner of State CET Cell has been designated as Competent Authority for conducting MHT-CET and selection of candidates for admission to Engineering and Technology degree courses for the current academic year.
+The exam is a state level test, conducted for the admission of candidates in undergraduate BTech Engineering course.

 MHT-CET - B.Tech 2016 Conducting Body